Steve McClure (politician): 101st General Assembly

-McClure was sworn into the Illinois Senate on January 9, 2019.
-His first bill that became law was legislation that allowed for special license plates to raise awareness and funds for pediatric cancer research.
-In 2020, McClure and state Representative Avery Bourne passed legislation that made it illegal to post unauthorized private compromising images of another person online and created a court process to allow for a victim to have the images taken down with an emergency order and to recover damages.
+102nd General Assembly

 In 2021, McClure became a member of Senate Republican leadership when he was appointed Assistant Republican Leader and Assistant Floor Leader for the Senate Republican Caucus.
 Later in 2021, McClure introduced and passed legislation to address the Illinois public school teacher shortage and COVID-19 student learning gap.
 He also passed legislation with state Representative C.D.
 Davidsmeyer to make it easier for veterans to get seasonal work at the Illinois Department of Transportation.
 In 2022, McClure and Davidsmeyer passed legislation to help schools hire bus drivers.